Financial Audit: Definition, Types, and How to Execute it

 Internal Revenue Service (IRS) Audits

-An IRS audit is a detailed review of a business’s financial records to ensure it is following tax laws properly.
-The audit checks that income, deductions, and credits are accurately reported, helping to ensure the business is paying the right amount of taxes.
+An IRS audit is the IRS’s in-depth examination of a business’s financial records to make sure it is complying with the tax laws.
+The audit ensures that income, deductions, and credits are properly reported, which helps ensure that the business is paying proper taxes.

 Standards and Regulations of Financial Audit

-Below are the key standards and regulations for financial audits:
+Listed below are key standards and guidelines of financial audits:

 GAAS (Generally Accepted Auditing Standards)